quipucords/quipudocs/CONTRIBUTING.md

 process controlled by the overarching Quipucords release process.

 ## Deploying, or building, compiled documentation
-On Quipudocs deploying, or building, compiled documentation, happens at the CI level in an effort to remove developer error.
-CI still depends on being informed of when said deployment needs to happen.
+On Quipudocs deploying, or building, compiled documentation happens at the CI level in an effort to remove developer error.

 To get CI to cycle its deployment, or build, process all that's needed is to merge a pull request or push a commit towards master branch on Quipudocs.
-From there the CI process will pick up on the updated branch and cycle through its process where a "deployment" commit will appear stating `chore(build): deploy` within the Git commit history for the related branch.
+From there the CI process will pick up and where a "deployment" commit will be added stating `chore(build): deploy` within the Git commit history.

 ### Deployment Parameters
 To affect build/deployment behavior several CI build parameters have been provided, see the [.travis file](./.travis.yml)